NexPlayer/NexPlayer_Multiview/html5.md

 ```

-- To create the players we will have to call multiview.additionalVideo() after callBackWithPlayers is created so that the players are initialized sequentially:
+- To create the players we will have to call multiview.addVideo() after callBackWithPlayers is created so that the players are initialized sequentially:

 ```js